 - Paris city guide with map: I am fond of the always amazing Lonely Planet

-Where to stay in Paris with kids: best areas and hotels
+Where to stay in Paris with kids: apartment or hotel?

 Finding family friendly accommodation in Paris is one of the biggest ordeals, when planning a trip to the city and this is why I tackle this as the first item on my Paris family trip panning guide.